Our Mission: Facilitate broadband capacity and adoption

 ESCRBC requested and received CASF consortia funding of $150,000 in Year 1 with intention to renew Years 2 and 3 for $150,000 each.
 In total, the Eastern Sierra Connect Regional Broadband Consortia requested the maximum funding of $450,000 in the Eastern Sierra region.

-The Consortium is comprised of a Board of Directors who represents the three counties, a project manager and an administrative assistant.
+The Consortium is comprised of a Board of Directors who represents the three counties, a project manager, an outreach coordinator and an administrative assistant.

 - Julie Langou (Project Manager) PMP certified– Eastern Sierra Consulting Inc. based in Lone Pine, CA.

 - Alice Lauritzen (Administrative Assistant) – Desert Mountain Resource Conservation and Development Council based in Ridgecrest, CA

 - Nate Greenberg (Chair / Mono) – Information Technology Director Mono County and Digital 395 Project Manager.

 - Win Lievsay (Kern) – KRVR Broadband Communication Representative

 - Kelly Bearden (Kern) – director of the CSUB Small Business Development Center serving Kern, Inyo and Mono counties.